msgpo/ZZZ_personal-mycroft-backend/README.md

 Development moved to [MycroftAI Repo](https://github.com/MycroftAI/personal-backend)

-This repo is only not archived for purposes of making PRs to the official repository, please do not open issues or make PRs
+please do not open issues or make PRs

 # CONSIDER THIS ARCHIVED FOR HISTORICAL PURPOSES